nus-tic4002-AY2122s2/ip/docs/UserGuide.md

 ## User Guide

-Air Rec is a desktop app for managing flight records, optimized for use via a Command Line Interface (CLI).
-User will not have to remember flight details and it can be found easily with commands.
+Duke is a desktop app for tasks, optimized for use via a Command Line Interface (CLI).
+User will not have to remember task details and it can be found easily with commands.

 1. Quick start
 2. Features
-    1. Adding a flight: `add`
+    1. Adding a todo task: `todo`
+    2. Adding a task with deadline: `deadline`
+    3. Adding a event: `event`
-    2. Showing all flights: `show all`
+    4. Showing all tasks: `list`
-    3. Showing upcoming flight: `show upcoming` [to be implemented in v3.0]
+    5. Search a task: `find`
+    6. Mark a task as done: `done`
-    4. Deleting a flight: `delete`
+    7. Delete a task: `delete`
-    5. Edit a flight detail: `edit` [to be implemented in v3.0]
-    6. Help: `help`
+    8. Help: `help`
-    7. Search a flight: `search`
-    8. Exiting the program : `bye`
+    9. Exiting the program : `bye`

 3. FAQ
 4. Command summary